Steepletop

 Steepletop, also known as the Edna St. Vincent Millay House, was the farmhouse home of Pulitzer Prize-winning poet Edna St. Vincent Millay and her husband Eugen Jan Boissevain, in Austerlitz, New York, United States.
 Her former home and gardens are maintained by the Edna St. Vincent Millay Society, a nonprofit organization that also holds the rights to the poet's intellectual property.
 Steepletop was declared a National Historic Landmark on November 11, 1971.

 The Millay Colony for the Arts, founded by Norma Millay Ellis, sister of the poet and heir to her estate, is located on an adjacent plot of land.
 In 1973, it was established as a separate nonprofit organization from the Edna St. Vincent Millay society (aka, "Millay Society").
+The Society opened the Steapletop for tours in 2010.

-The name Steepletop comes from a pink, conical wildflower that grows there known as Steeplebush or Spiraea tomentosa.
-The Society opened the house for tours in 2010.
+The name Steepletop comes from a pink, conical wildflower that grows there known as Steeplebush.

 Property

 Steepletop is a 500 acre estate on a hilly, wooded area in the northeastern corner of the town near the Massachusetts state line.
 Although located within the range of the Taconic Mountains, the area is adjacent to the Berkshire Hills and is considered part of the cultural region of the Berkshires, known for its rich diversity in music, arts and recreation.
 The property is abutted on some areas by Beebe Hill and Harvey Mountain State Forest.
 It can be reached by taking partially paved East Hill Road to the main complex from the NY 22 state highway in the narrow valley to its west.